 Automate generating a new color palette

 Nova 2.7.5 includes a page that will allow you to generate a color palette from a list of pre-defined colors or by using a custom hex color.
-You can access the page at the site/skincolors.
+You can access the page from the Appearance tab of the Site Settings page.
 You have the ability to generate colors for primary, success, danger, warning, and info colors from the page.

 Manually generating a new color palette